In order to ensure that employees are protected from airborne contaminants and hazards, RIT has developed a Respiratory Protection Program.

 Respirator users must clean, store and maintain their respirator so that its use does not present a health hazard in itself.

 Fit testing is a pre-requisite for wearing a respirator in order to ensure that a proper seal exists between the respirator and the user's face.
-Facial hair that interferes with the seal or the respirator’s valve function will have to be removed prior to being fit tested and use of a respirator.
+This is deemed necessary for mandatory uses of filtering facepiece respirators and for all other uses of other types of respirators (i.e. elastomeric-half and full faced) Facial hair that interferes with the seal or the respirator’s valve function will have to be removed prior to being fit tested and use of a respirator.

 Respiratory Protection Program Exemptions

 The voluntary use of filter facepiece respirators (N Series, R Series, or P Series) do not require an individual to be placed in the RIT Respiratory Protection Program.
-However, the user must review and sign off on the “Information for Employees Using Respirators - Voluntary Use” form.
-(Information for Employees Using Respirators – Voluntary Use Form)
+However, the user must review and sign off on the “Information for Employees Using Respirators - Voluntary Use” form which is found on the right side of this webpage.

-The voluntary use of all other respirators will require the user to be medically cleared to use a respirator; in addition to reviewing and signing off on the voluntary use form noted above.
+The voluntary use of all other respirators will require the user to be medically cleared to use a respirator; in addition to reviewing and signing off on the voluntary use form.

 Contract employees shall ensure they are part of their company’s Respiratory Protection Program.
 Contractors need to consult with their RIT host prior to entering any areas that require respiratory protection.
 Contractors shall provide their own respirators/cartridges.